Q. How big will the trail be when completed?

 Q. When will this project be completed?

-A. The trail construction is expected to be completed by Summer 2020.
+A. The trail construction is expected to be completed by late summer/early fall 2020.

 Q. Will the trail connect with the Pinellas Trail?